briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

 #### 126.03091   Generic form

-“Generic form” means an electronic or paper form designated for reporting estimated municipal taxes, and/or annual municipal income tax liability, and/or requests for refunds, which contains all the information required on the Municipality’s regular tax return, estimated payment forms, and request for refund forms, and is in a similar format that will allow processing of the generic forms without altering the Municipality’s procedures for processing forms.
+"Generic form" means an electronic or paper form designated for reporting estimated municipal taxes, and/or annual municipal income tax liability, and/or requests for refunds, which contains all the information required on the Municipality's regular tax return, estimated payment forms, and request for refund forms, and is in a similar format that will allow processing of the generic forms without altering the Municipality's procedures for processing forms.
 (Ord.
 2005-44.
 Passed 7-11-05.)